slvg01/08_returns_management/README.md

 - The prediction model (XGBoost) was trained on the data after preprocessing.
 Its running script is main.py.
 It allows for launching a prediction interface on your local machine through FastAPI.
 To access that interface:
         - In your terminal, run uvicorn main:app --reload
         - cd into the streamlit folder and then run : streamlit run info_page.py
-        - you can as well [try the app online](https://returnsmanagement.streamlit.app/) but to rget predictions -> deploy the API online
+        - you can as well [try the app online](https://returnsmanagement.streamlit.app/) but to get predictions -> deploy the API online

 - Note that the initial dataset is not available in the repo by default.
 Please contact me if you have any questions about it.